Martimborgss/origin-isle/README.md

-# Origin Isle — a notification caster for vivo OriginOS's OriginIsland
+# Origin Isle — a notification caster for OriginOS's OriginIsland

-Origin Isle mirrors your notifications onto the **vivo OriginOS SuperX / OriginIsland** pill (原子通知 — vivo's answer to Apple's Dynamic Island).
-Stock OriginOS only ever surfaces that pill for a short allow-list of Chinese apps; Origin Isle re-casts *any* notification through the same protocol, so downloads, navigation, calls, media playback, payments and live football scores from ordinary (including European/international) apps show up on the island too.
+Origin Isle mirrors your notifications onto the **OriginOS SuperX / OriginIsland** pill.
+Stock OriginOS only ever surfaces that pill fora short allow-list of Chinese apps; Origin Isle re-casts *any* notification through the same protocol, so downloads, navigation, calls, media playback, payments and live football scores from ordinary (including European/international) apps show up on the island too.

-This is a hobby / reverse-engineering project, built by working out the SuperX protocol from a decompiled APK and re-implementing it from scratch.
-See **[the package-name caveat](#-read-this-first-the-package-name-is-load-bearing)** below before you build it — it matters.
+This is a hobby  project, built by working out the SuperX protocol.

 ## Features

 - **Universal notification casting** — downloads, navigation turn-by-turn, calls, progress bars and (optionally) plain chat messages, each mapped onto the SuperX card template that fits it best.
+- **Per-app allow/deny list** (Apps tab) and a message-vs-call granularity switch (e.g. "WhatsApp calls yes, texts no").
+- **Cast log + listener health** (Log tab) — every notification the listener saw, whether it was cast or skipped and why, plus live connection status and a manual reconnect.
+- **Tapping a card opens the source app's notification**.
 - **Live football scores** with real club crests (fetched from TheSportsDB), an adaptive pill layout that shows a score under each crest when the island has room and a compact combined score when it's crowded, and taps that open the source score app.